carlosmayop/WEB_RETORNNA/content/es/authors/dario/_index.md

 ---
 # Display name
-title: Javier Resano
+title: Darío Suarez

 # Full name (for SEO)
-first_name: Javier
+first_name: Darío
-last_name: Resano
+last_name: Suarez Gracia

 # String to fill the url of the i3a personal page
-i3a_name: javier-resano
+i3a_name: dario-suarez-gracia

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor/Researcher
+role: Profesor/Investigador

 organizations:
 - name: University of Zaragoza